boltops-tools/terraspace-docs/_docs/misc/shim.md

 1. Prepend `bundle exec` in front of all terraspace commands
 2. Run `bundle clean` with your terraspace project.
 Note this can break other gems on your system.
-3. Use a wrapper shim for terraspace
+3. Use a shim wraper for terraspace

 The current recommended approach #3, a wrapper shim.
 You only have to set up the shim once.

-## Wrapper Shim
+## Shim Wrapper

 Here's a wrapper shim that will work with rbenv.
 We'll create it at `~/bin/terraspace`